skriptum/blog/README.md

 ## Personal Website

-personal website using jekyll and the swiss theme from @broccolino
+personal website using jekyll and the wonderful swiss theme from @broccolino